-- 4. I am applying after the person died, and up to six months after their funeral. - 5.
-The funeral is for someone who lived in the UK. - 6.
+- 5. The funeral is for someone who lived in the UK. - 6.
 I (or my partner) am responsible for paying for the funeral. - 7.
-It is reasonable\ for me (or my partner) to accept responsibility for the funeral costs. - 8.
-The funeral is being held either in the UK, or in some circumstances in the European Union, or Iceland, Liechtenstein, Norway or Switzerland.
+It is reasonable for me (or my partner) to accept responsibility for the funeral costs. - 8.
+The funeral is being held in the UK.
+We may also be able to award Funeral Support Payment for a funeral in the European Union, or Iceland, Liechtenstein, Norway or Switzerland in some circumstances, and anywhere in the world outside the UK in exceptional circumstances.

-\Usually, it is reasonable for the nearest relative of the deceased person to accept responsibility for the funeral costs.
+Usually, it is reasonable for the nearest relative of the deceased person to accept responsibility for the funeral costs.
 A nearest relative could be a partner, child, parent or sibling.
 If the applicant or their partner is not the nearest relative, they will need to explain to Social Security Scotland when they apply why it is reasonable for them to have accepted responsibility for the funeral costs.